HFDcon 2024

 To the LinkedIn profile

 Our didactic onboarding for new lecturers presents us at the Technical University of Munich (TUM) with the exciting challenge of reaching around 1,000 lecturers at various locations every year.
-To overcome this, we use a resource-saving online blended learning format and technical innovations such as learning paths and AI for the onboarding course.
+To meet this challenge, we use a resource-saving online blended learning format and technical innovations such as learning paths and AI for the onboarding course.
 The workshop will shed light on key questions regarding learning success, acceptance, scalability and use of resources.

 After studying education and technology education at the University of Stuttgart, Amélie Prebeck initially worked as a research assistant in higher education didactics at the Universities of Stuttgart and Düsseldorf; at the same time, she completed additional training as a systemic consultant.
 Since 2010, she has also been developing subject-related (e.g. for engineers) and interdisciplinary consulting services in university didactics as a freelance expert.
 In 2015, she moved to ProLehre, where she heads the “University Didactics Training Programs” team.
 This team is primarily responsible for the conception, organization, quality assurance and further development of the continuing education programme for university lecturers.
 The offer ranges from courses on good teaching and learning, advising to testing and is very diverse in terms of formats: Presence vs. online courses; groups vs. individual counseling, coaching vs. expert discussion.
 She is also part of the “Onboarding for new lecturers” project team.